IntensiveCoLearning/ai-agent/fffuuuming.md

 ---

 **Motivation**:
-In real world, queries complexity may vary, so it's not suitable to just use either non-retrieval, single-step, multi-steps retrieval retrieval-augmented LLMs
+In real world, queries complexity may vary, so it's not suitable to just use either non-retrieval, single-step, or multi-steps retrieval retrieval-augmented LLMs

 **Solution**:
 Propose **Adaptive-RAG**: Adaptive QA framework that can dynamically select the most suitable strategy for (retrieval-augmented) LLMs from the simplest to the most sophisticated ones based on the query complexity